-Figure 13.
+Figure 12.
 Simple workflow example.

-As an example, Figure 12 shows the conceptual model generated by DIS3GNO starting from the simple workflow shown in Figure 13.
-Basically, the conceptual model is a textual representation of the graph expressed by the visual workflow, which is suitable to be passed to the EPMS for further processing.
-Conceptual models are expressed using the GraphML formalism that is widely employed to represent graphs in XML.
-Note that the conceptual model reflects the fact that the original workflow contains a concrete resource (the input dataset CoverType) and an abstract one (the J48 algorithm).
+CoverType) and an abstract one (the J48 algorithm).
 In fact, node n0 in the conceptual model is fully specified by its KDS URL, which refers to the metadata descriptor of the CoverType dataset.
 On the other hand, node n1 only specifies the name of the algorithm (J48) and the kind of data to be processed (arff), thus keeping the resource abstract and giving to the system the task of mapping it to a concrete resource.

 The basic role of the EPMS is to transform the conceptual model into an abstract execution plan for subsequent processing by the RAEMS.
 An abstract execution plan is a more formal representation of the structure of the application.
 Generally, it does not contain information on the physical Grid resources and services to be used, but rather constraints about them.
-Figure 14 shows an example of abstract execution plan generated by the EPMS starting from the conceptual model displayed in Figure 12.
+Figure 14 shows an example of abstract execution plan generated by the EPMS starting from the conceptual model displayed in Figure 13.

-The RAEMS exports the manageKExecution operation, which is invoked by the EPMS and receives the abstract execution plan (step 2).
+The RAEMS exports the manageKexecution operation, which is invoked by the EPMS and receives the abstract execution plan (step 2).
 First of all, the RAEMS queries the local KDS (through the searchResource operation) to obtain information about the resources needed to instantiate the abstract execution plan (step 3).
-The KDS performs the search both accessing the local KMR and querying a set of remote KDSes (step 4).
+The KDS performs the search both accessing the local Knowledge Metadata Repository (KMR) and querying a set of remote KDSes (step 4).